 If you want to be treated at a specific hospital, narrow your list to only those doctors who practice at that hospital.
-Keep in mind that if you are looking for a surgeon, they can only be as good as the technical support the hospital provides.
+Keep in mind that if you are looking for a surgeon, he or she can only be as good as the technical support the hospital provides.
 Therefore, it is important to know how many of your surgical procedures the hospital performs per year, and what the patient outcomes are.

 Unless you are prepared to pay for your treatment out-of-pocket (which is simply not an option for most of us), consider doctors who are covered by your health plan.
 If you use a federal or state health insurance program, such as Medicare, be sure to ask the office staff or doctor if they are accepting patients using these programs.

 Almost all specialists are members of a medical society, such as the American College of Surgeons.
 Doctors who have fellowship status in a medical society have demonstrated outstanding achievement in their profession in the eyes of their colleagues.

 Ideally, your doctor should to be able to speak the same language you do.
 For non-English speakers, this will not often be the case.
 If you cannot directly communicate with your specialist, it essential that you find a practice and hospital that have high quality translation services.

-When you have identified one or more specialists who meet your needs, the next step is to make an appointment.
-If your list includes more than one doctor, call each doctor’s office and ask what regular office hours are, how long it takes to get an appointment, what the typical wait in the doctor’s office is, whether the doctor or nurses give advice over the phone, and any other questions that are important to you.
+When you have identified 1 or more specialists who meet your needs, the next step is to make an appointment.
+If your list includes more than 1 doctor, call each doctor’s office and ask what regular office hours are, how long it takes to get an appointment, what the typical wait in the doctor’s office is, whether the doctor or nurses give advice over the phone, and any other questions that are important to you.

 When you visit your specialist for the first time, bring a list of questions.
 You want to be completely comfortable with your doctor, since you will be working closely with them when making decisions about your treatment.

 American Medical Association